adael/adawiki/README.markdown

 Adawiki is a single file wiki system that doesn't require any configuration.

 * clone proyect into a webroot folder
-* use your browser to acces that folder.
+* use your browser and enter the folder
-* Done!

 Alternatively you can just copy index.php file in a folder.